hartrock/RYT/Readme.txt

 License
 -------
-Licensed AGPL: see agpl_short.txt (copyright and reference to license) and agpl.txt (full license).
+Licensed AGPL: see agpl_short.txt (copyright and reference to license) and agpl.txt (referenced full license).

 Install
 -------